SpektraSystems/Azure-Arc-for-Kubernetes/03-Onboard-Kubernetes-Cluster-to-Azure-Arc.md

 1. Verify whether the cluster is connected by running the following command:

-   > Note: Replace the XXXXXX with the deploymentID provided in the environment details page
+   > Note: Replace the XXXXXX with the deploymentID provided in the environment details section on Lab Environment tab on the right.

     ```